epimodels/lab_documents/expectations.md

 ### Conferences

+Conferences are an important part of your scientific career, and represent opportunities to present ongoing work, network with your fellow scientists, be exposed to developing resesarch in the field, and begin to build your professional reputation.

 - **Attending Conferences**: Members of the lab are encouraged to attend academic conferences.
-These meetings are important for networking, meeting future colleagues, collaborators and empoloyers, presenting your work and staying up to date on the developments in the field.
 Particularly, members of the lab are advised to select a single conference and aim to submit to that conference and attend it yearly - repeated visits to the same conference are often more productive for building relationships than a more scattershot approach.

 - **Funding for Conferences**: Conferences are expensive.
 Funding to attend a conference is likely only available if you have a poster or oral presentation accepted for the conference, and even then, funding availability is subject to the lab's budget.
 Consult Dr. Lofgren to make sure there is sufficient funding to support conference travel prior to submitting.
 If needed, a single member of the lab may be asked to present multiple people's projects, especially if there are a number of posters from different authors.
 Members of the lab are **not** expected to fund their own conference travel.